chinapedia/wikipedia.abstract.en/Page/Helsinki.md

   ------------------------------------- ---------- ------------------- ------------

-The population broken down by language group, 1870–2013.
-During the period, the population increased significantly, and the city changed its linguistic majority from Swedish to Finnish.
-Finnish speakers
-Swedish speakers
-Russian speakers
-Speakers of other languages Finnish and Swedish are the official languages of Helsinki.
+ Finnish and Swedish are the official languages of Helsinki.
 79.1%[51] of the citizens speak Finnish as their native language.
 5.7% speak Swedish.
 The remaining 15.3% of the population speaks a native language other than Finnish or Swedish.

 Helsinki slang is a regional dialect of the city.
 It combines influences mainly from Finnish and English, and has traditionally had strong Russian and Swedish influences.
 Finnish today is the common language of communication between Finnish speakers, Swedish speakers, and speakers of other languages (New Finns) in day-to-day affairs in the public sphere between unknown persons.
 Swedish is commonly spoken in city or national agencies specifically aimed at Finland-Swedish speakers, such as the Social Services Department on Hämeentie or the Luckan Cultural centre in Kamppi.
 Knowledge of Finnish is also essential in business and is usually a basic requirement in the employment market.[52]